shruggr/metanet-files/README.md

 ## BLOB
 1. META
 1. ID - repeated for each chunk
-1. PARENT_FILE
+1. PARENT_FILE_TX
-1. SEQUENCE - must increase by 1 each chunk
 1. BLOB - append to blob
+1. `sequence` - must increment by 1 for each chunk
 1. `data`
 1. START - *optional* start position in blob to replace
 1. END - *optional* end position in blob to replace.
 If > 0, repace START - END with blob